kaysond/selfhosted-wiki/index.md

 ## Contributing

 For ease of contribution, the wiki repository is hosted on [Github](https://github.com/kaysond/selfhosted-wiki).
+Adding a page is a simple as forking the repo, adding your page via Github's build-in editor, and previewing changes using Github Pages.
 Please see [CONTRIBUTING.md](https://github.com/kaysond/selfhosted-wiki/blob/master/CONTRIBUTING.md) for details on creating a contribution pull request.

 ## Hosting